-When preparing for an analysis of your manure, it’s essential to send in a fresh sample for the most accurate reading.
+Send in a fresh sample for the most accurate reading.
 Try to time the sample analysis within 90 days or less of applying the manure, so the analysis reflects what you are applying.

 Research has shown that 90% of the Phosphorus will be in the solids and about 90% of Nitrogen will be in the top liquid portion of the storage facility.
 Knowing this will determine how you will want to sample your liquid.
-If you are agitating before you pump out, then you will want to get a representative sample of all the layers in the storage facility.
+If you are agitating before you pump out.
+Then you will want to get a representative sample of all the layers in the storage facility.

 Sampling a liquid manure

 If you are leaving some solids on the bottom of your storage facility, then you will only want to sample the layers above the bottom liquid layer.
 Sampling can be done by several different apparatuses, or you can grab a sample straight from the application process.
 It is recommended to take multiple samples at different points or time intervals and composite all subsamples into a bucket.
 Thoroughly mix the samples and collect one final representative sample.
 Collect the sample in a 16oz plastic container with identification marked on the bottle.